Table of Contents

 Continual, manifestations of kindness and encouragement are the proofs of discipleship.
 Paul defines this expression of love in 1 Corinthians 13.
 Loving one another is shown by encouraging one another.
 Jesus said, “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 By this all will know that you are My disciples, if you have love for one another” John 13:34-35).

 The new command urges people to preserve the same relationship with one another that Jesus had with them.
 Where the old commandment urged people to love their neighbors as themselves, the new one admonishes them to love as Jesus had loved.
-The new was, in fact, more difficult than the old, but the grace of God for its observing is given freely to all that seek it (Philippians 4:13).
+The new is, in fact, more difficult than the old, but the grace of God for its observing is given freely to all that seek it (Philippians 4:13).

-In the early church a man by the name of Joseph was given the nickname “Barnabas,” which means “Son of Encouragement,” “son of consolation,” or “son of exhortation” (Acts 4:36).
+In the early church, a man by the name of Joseph was given the nickname “Barnabas,” which means “Son of Encouragement,” “son of consolation,” or “son of exhortation” (Acts 4:36).
 Barnabas was characterized by the gift of encouragement.
-The Bible tells us that “When he came and had seen the grace of God, he was glad, and encouraged them all that with purpose of heart they should continue with the Lord” (Acts 11:23).
+The Bible tells us that “when he came and had seen the grace of God, he was glad, and encouraged them all that with purpose of heart they should continue with the Lord” (Acts 11:23).
 He truly lived up to his name as he was a blessing to all that ministered with him.